-Small Area Plans are No Way to Plan a City // Neighborhood Plans, TODs, and corridor plans enable the most active minority to impose their will on a small area and shift all the external costs onto the rest of our city.
+Small Area Plans are No Way to Plan a City // Neighborhood Plans, TODs, and a large street or thoroughfare like Lamar and Guadalupe.
+Corridors will often be zoned for higher density housing like tall apartments. plans enable the most active minority to impose their will on a small area and shift all the external costs onto the rest of our city.
 That’s no way to plan a city, and the entire premise has been rendered redundant by the recent move to a geographically representative city council.
 CodeNEXT must shift from honoring the exclusionary small-area plans of our past to empowering a future for our entire city.

 Dynamic Upzoning with Incremental Development // When an area is more than halfway to its maximum zoning capacity, the code should contain an automatic administrative procedure to increase that capacity.
 This process is similar to how cities have evolved naturally for centuries.
 We should future-proof our code and avoid continuing our current, highly contentious, lot-by-lot approach which favors the status quo.

 Fair Housing and Household Affordability // Our new code must permit the population in our high-demand areas to respond to that demand.
 Every neighborhood must accept new residents and further Fair Housing.
 Staff should create Affordability Impact Statements which examine how the new code and its mapping further Fair Housing and contribute to Household Affordability, taking into account not just the cost of housing, but the costs of transportation.